-One such app is Zendfast, an online technology platform that uses crowdsourcing to connect customers (businesses or individuals) to a wide network of couriers.
+One such app is Zendfast, an online technology platform that uses crowdsourcing to connect customers (businesses or individuals) to an extensive network of couriers.

 3. Vehicle Connectivity Apps

-Connectivity is a major trend in the automotive industry.
-Vehicles are becoming much more than a means to get from one place to another, they’re transforming into an extension of a digital lifestyle that demands omnipresent information, communication and entertainment.
+Connectivity is a significant trend in the automotive industry.
+Vehicles are becoming much more than a means to get from one place to another; they’re transforming into an extension of a digital lifestyle that demands omnipresent information, communication, and entertainment.